jw013/exact-cover-rs/README.md

    [`MrvExactCoverSearch::current_solution`].
 6. The solution is simply a list of options and will need to be mapped back into a more usable form for your problem (i.e. the reverse of step 1).
-7. _Optional_: if the last `search` returned true, steps 4-6 can be repeated to find more solutions.
+7. If the last `search` returned true, steps 4-6 can be repeated to find more solutions.

 ## Example